habereet/ip_and_locatiom/README.md

 # ip_and_location

-Installing the requirements: python -m pip install -r requirements.tat
+- Installing the requirements: python -m pip install -r requirements.tat

-Run by using python get_and_store_loc.py
+- Rum by using python get_and_store_loc.py